 The GAD will assist departments with the review of finalized grant applications for accuracy and completeness.

-- Facilitate access to support documents, resources and information including demographic data and required forms https://www.elpasotexas.gov/comptroller/grants - Ensure the proposal contains all signatures, assurances and certifications required by the funding agency. - Submitting the proposal to the funding agency.
-The GAD staff will submit electronically on behalf of the requesting department; otherwise, the signed application will be sent back to the department for submittal.
-Please refer to Grants Management SOPs Grant Application Plan Flowchart.
+- Ensure the proposal contains all signatures, assurances and certifications required by the funding agency. - Submitting the proposal to the funding agency.
+The GAD staff will submit electronically

 5.2 Centralized Source of Information